 The entire island is Biosphere Reserve, and it’s a prime location for whale watching.

 La Gomera is, geologically, the oldest of the Canary islands.
 It also is the second least populous.
 Since it is one of the most untouched and least commercial islands, it is thought to be one of the best Canary islands.
 It’s significantly less touristy compared to the rest of the archipelago.
 The capital is San Sebastian de la Gomera.

 What makes the island a favorite of tourists is the presence of beautiful, black sand beaches – though keep in mind that the currents can be quite strong.
 Playa Santiago offers the best sunset views; whereas Valle Gran Rey is a completely unspoiled beach.
 Hermigua Beach is splendid: the currents are quite strong but there’s a lovely natural pool on the beach.

 Much like La Palma, La Gomera is a great place to admire marine life such as dolphins and whales.

 Those who go enjoy its wine, produced with grapes cultivated on the rich, volcanic soil.
 The most famous wines are white – either Foraster, or Forastera Gomera.

 Another unique thing about La Gomera is the way of communicating that was created by the local shepherds.
 They would whistle down the valley to be heard up to 5 km away.
 It’s so special that in 2009 it has been declared a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

-La Gomera is a fantastic destination for hiking.
-There are many good trails.
+There are many good trails in La Gomera.
 The path Circolare Costas de la Gomera is a multi-day hike of over 120 km that starts in San Sebastian and which can be divided in 5 different trails, of varying difficulty.
 It

 The best view of the island is that of Hasta la Vista – on clear days the views opens up to show Tenerife!